Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Local Trees

-\paragraph{Enumerate all local tree leaves with an $(i, t)$-status.} The data structure performs a DFS from the local tree root.
-If the data structure encounters a top tree, a bottom tree, or a buffer tree node, the bitmaps in both children indicate whether the child contains a local tree leaf with an $(i, t)$-status or not.
-If the data structure encounters a middle tree node $x$, then the data structure checks in $\Dsc[\Dptr[i,t]]$ whether there is a downward local $(i, t)$-shortcut leaving $x$ or not.
-If no downward local $(i, t)$-shortcut leaving $x$, then $x$ is a local $(i, t)$-branching node and the data structure recursively performs the search on both middle tree children.
-Otherwise, the data structure navigates downward from a local $(i, t)$-non-branching node $u$ to its highest descendant $(i, t)$-node $v$.
-The same navigation algorithm described in Section~\ref{section:the-H-shortcut-data-structure} is performed so that after the navigation all $(i, t)$-shortcuts on the path $P_{uv}$ are exactly local shortcuts in $\ShortCuts(u,v)$.
+\paragraph{Enumerate all local tree leaves with local $(i, t)$-status.} We perform a depth-first search from the local tree root.
+When the search encounters a top tree, a bottom tree, or a buffer tree node, the bitmaps in its children indicate whether the child contains a local tree leaf with an $(i, t)$-status or not.
+When the search encounters a middle tree node $x$, we examine $\Dsc[\Dptr[i,t]]$ to see whether there is a downward local $(i, t)$-shortcut leaving $x$ or not.
+If there is no downward local $(i, t)$-shortcut leaving $x$, then $x$ is a local $(i, t)$-branching node and the search proceeds recursively on both children.
+Otherwise, the search navigates downward from a local $(i, t)$-non-branching node $x$ to its highest descendant $(i, t)$-node $x'$.
+The same navigation algorithm described in Section~\ref{section:the-H-shortcut-data-structure} is performed so that after the navigation all $(i, t)$-shortcuts on the path $P_{uv}$ are exactly local shortcuts in $\ShortCuts(x,x')$.
+(The cost of adding these shortcuts inside a local tree is amortized differently than how adding $\H$-shortcuts are amortized; see below.)
+All local tree leaves with $(i,t)$-status are enumerated in $O(\log\log n)$ amortized time per leaf.

-Hence, moving from a single-child local $(i, t)$-branching node to its local $(i, t)$-child takes amortized $O(\log\log n)$ time per local tree leaf with an $(i, t)$-status.

-\paragraph{Add $(i', t')$-status to a subset of $(i, t)$-leaves.} The data structure enumerates all the $(i, t)$-leaves in the subset, and moves each such leaf from the bottom tree to the buffer tree and adds $(i', t')$-status to that buffer tree leaf.
-If the buffer tree has $\log^\alpha n$ leaves, then the data structure immediately converts the buffer tree into a bottom tree.
-Each movement of the leaf from a bottom tree to the buffer tree cost $O((\log\log n)^2)$ time (for updating the approximate counters).

-\paragraph{Add the $(i, t)$-status to a local tree leaf.} This operation is invoked when a fundamental shortcut gets uncovered because an $\H$-node becomes an $(i, t)$-branching node.
-The data structure moves the local tree leaf from the bottom tree into the buffer tree, and adds $(i, t)$-status at the buffer tree.
-The movement takes $O((\log\log n)^2)$ time.